Join MIPI

 The industry standardization offered by MASS is important for economies of scale, lower cost, and greater capabilities for automotive OEMs and their suppliers.

-AUTO White-Paper-Cover-400pxThis introductory guide explains how MIPI Alliance is addressing automotive connectivity market requirements with MIPI Automotive SerDes Solutions (MASS).
-It outlines how these solutions will help automakers integrate new and emerging safety features using the latest camera, lidar and radar systems.
+Updated-Intro-MASS-White-Paper-1000pxThis introductory guide explains how MIPI Alliance is addressing automotive connectivity market requirements with MIPI Automotive SerDes Solutions (MASS).
+It outlines how these solutions will help automakers integrate new and emerging safety and security features using the latest camera, lidar and radar systems.
 It also describes how MASS supports the integration of multiple high-resolution instrumentation, control and entertainment displays.

 In addition, the white paper includes a detailed technical overview of the MASS framework, explaining how the four principal components of MASS (physical layer interface, higher-layer protocols, functional safety enablers and security enablers) combine to create an end-to-end automotive connectivity framework.
 Example use cases for MASS are also provided.